Is caffeine good or bad for you? Some would say to avoid it, others love it. Up to 80-90% of adults ingest caffeine every day. Should you?

 Not to mention that many caffeinated drinks contain a lot of sugar and sometimes other ingredients you may want to avoid.
 This is something else to consider when deciding if/how much caffeine is right for you.

 Caffeine is the most popular natural stimulant.
 It’s found in many foods and drinks, most commonly in coffee, tea and chocolate.
 It’s also added to soft drinks, energy drinks and some supplements and medications.

 Some people should avoid too much caffeine; while up to 400 mg/day may be fine in others.
 Caffeine affects different people differently.
 If you have any of the common side effects after you have some, then consider reducing your intake.

 Are there any creative alternatives to caffeinated drinks?

 Green tea – If you can’t get through the morning without your morning cup of coffee, give green tea a go.
-Green tea has less caffeine than a cup of coffee but still gives you the boost your favorite coffee, without any of the caffeine jitters.
+Green tea has less caffeine than a cup of coffee but still gives you the boost your favourite coffee, without any of the caffeine jitters.
 Not only is green tea refreshing but it also packed full of powerful antioxidants.

 Nutty smoothie – Do you tend to grab a caffeinated drink at 3 pm to boost your blood sugar levels and energy?
 Try a nut smoothie instead, as nuts are high in protein and fiber and help elevate your blood sugar levels.
 All you have to do is, whip up cashew milk, protein powder, and nut butter.